mousepawmedia/devdocs/network/source/index.rst

 ..  toctree::
     :maxdepth: 2

-    tools/irc
     tools/gitarc
     tools/cpp
     tools/python
     tools/sphinx
+    tools/devtools

 IDEs and Editors
 ---------------------------

-We officially support four major editors for our projects.
+We officially support five major code editors for our projects.
 Each language setup tutorial will independently discuss these options.

 If you can't decide on one, try :ref:`vscode`!